 7. Nguom Ngao Cave in Cao Bang

-Nguom Ngao Cave is situated in Gun village, Dam Thuy commune, Trung Khanh district, Cao Bang province; 330km from Hanoi capital, and about 4km from Ban Gioc waterfall – one of the most beautiful waterfalls in Vietnam.
+Nguom Ngao Cave is situated in Gun village, Dam Thuy commune, Trung Khanh district, Cao Bang province; 330km from Hanoi City, and about 4km from Ban Gioc waterfall – one of the most beautiful waterfalls in Vietnam.

 The cave has a length of nearly 3,000 meters but has been put into operation for tourism only recently with 1,000 meters.
 Its beauty is still relatively pristine with plenty of ancient stalactites and stalagmites formed thousands of years ago.
 Prominent are the upside-down lotus-shaped stalactite and lonely stone pillar, reminiscent of the practice of a monk transformed.